ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Over the years, Wizards in Blood Bowl have brought sports viewers more joy than almost any other form of outside interference, and the fans never tire of seeing their favourite stars turned into hopping amphibians or sticks of charcoal.
 It's hilarious!

 Wizards, just like everybody else in the known world, are keen sports fans and many are fanatically loyal in support of their chosen team.
 It is hardly surprising that, in the early days of Blood Bowl, Wizards of all stripes would 'help out' the team they supported with carefully- selected spells.
 Soon, games were awash with magic as rival Wizards battled to give their team the edge.
 In the end, the Colleges of Magic were forced to step in at the NAF's request and insist that in order to have magical aid teams must have purchased, at an exorbitant fee to cover admin costs and handling, a special permit from the new governing body for such things (the Colleges of Magic, as it turned out).
-They limited this aid to one spell per match, and even this had to be chosen from a very limited spellbook and cast by an officialy-appointed Colleges of Magic Sports-Wizard, whom in turn had to have a special license from the new governing body for such things (that's right, the Colleges of Magic!).
+They limited this aid to one spell per match, and even this had to be chosen from a very limited spellbook and cast by an officially-appointed Colleges of Magic Sports-Wizard, whom in turn had to have a special license from the new governing body for such things (that's right, the Colleges of Magic!).
 Wizards and fans alike soon realised that what they really wanted to see was a proper Blood Bowl match rather than a spellcasting contest, so the new rules were soon universally accepted.

 Today, Wizards of all types are drawn to Blood Bowl stadia on game day.
 From those belonging to the Arcane Colleges, to powerful Elven mages, Sorcerers and Shamans of Chaos, and even, in rare circumstances, the near-mythical Slann Mage-priests of Lustria.
 All find ready employment with the many Cabalvision networks, as it takes huge amounts of magical energy to capture the action and beam it globally to the crystal balls and magic mirrors of Cabalvision subscribers around the world.

-Consequently, there are always Wizards to be found at any given fixtture, card-carrying members of the Colleges of Magic, all more than happy to moonlight for a team wishing to secure their assistance.
+Consequently, there are always Wizards to be found at any given fixture, card-carrying members of the Colleges of Magic, all more than happy to moonlight for a team wishing to secure their assistance.

 No team may purchase more than one Wizard Inducement per game.